radian-software/radian/README.md

 `M-w` | Copy the selection
-`C-y` | Yank the most recently killed/copied text `M-y` | Cycle back through the history of killed/copied text
+`C-y` | Yank the most recently killed/copied text `M-y` | Cycle back through the history of killed/copied text `M-SPC` | Replace the whitespace surrounding the cursor with a single space

 Note `C-k`, by default, will not kill the newline at the end of the line unless the line is empty.
 So, to kill a non-empty line you will have to do `C-a C-k C-k`.